ethereum/bls12-381-tests/formats/deserialization_G1.md

 # Test format: Deserialization to G1

-Deserializaion of a public key should produce a point in G1
+Deserialization of a public key should produce a point in G1

 ## Test case format